JakeMcKean-code/StockScraper/README.md

 # StockScraper
-Stock information is scraped from YahooFinance using Beautiful soup
+Stock information is scraped from NYSE using Beautiful soup